 Glenelg is a popular seaside suburb in Adelaide, south Australia.
 The town’s sunny beaches provide relief from the urban bustle, and crowds come to relax there during the summer months.
 But on one bright day in January, darkness gathered at Glenelg’s shores.

 It was Australia Day, January 26, 1966, and scorching hot in Adelaide.
 The Beaumont children were en route to the beach for a day’s swim.
-Jane, the oldest at age 9, was responsible for her younger siblings, Arnna, age 7, and Grant, age 4.
+Jane, the oldest at age 9, was responsible for her younger siblings, Arnna, age seven, and Grant, age four.

-The siblings had boarded a public bus at 10:00 A.M. for a five-minute ride to the beach—a trip they completed only yesterday.
+The siblings boarded a public bus at 10:00 A.M. for a five-minute ride to the beach—a trip they completed safely only the day before.
 Their mother Nancy spent the morning with her friend, while her husband Jim was at work.
 Nancy told her children to return home by 2:00 P.M. for lunch.

 When the scheduled time came and went, Nancy assumed her children simply missed the bus.
-But when the next bus arrived and the children were nowhere to be seen, the mother grew concerned.
+But when the next bus arrived and the children were nowhere to be seen, their mother grew concerned.